-Feelin’ Alive, Feelin’ Alive
+Feelin’ Alive and Learning

-One thing that gives me joy in life is seeing my passport fill up with stamps.
+I love seeing my passport fill up with stamps.
 I’m weird like that.
 I was very upset when Cuba did not stamp my passport.
 In contrast, I was excited when I received the Machu Picchu stamp in Peru and a green three-leaf clover in Montserrat.
 I also got stamps to my heart’s content along the Camino Frances, of course.
 Passport stamps are awesome.

 Question: So, why do YOU travel?
 What has been your favorite passport stamp so far?